 Cohabitation is becoming increasingly popular.
 About one in every six couples living together do so without being married or having entered into a civil partnership.

 Regardless of how long they have lived together, unmarried or same-sex cohabitees face a very nasty shock indeed if one of them dies without having prepared a Will including provisions for the survivor.
+And that’s why anyone living together really needs a will

 Free Will Review Offer?
 Unsure if your will needs to be updated?
 Take advantage of our offer and call now or to book in your no strings attached appointment.